Martin Bukata: Spartak Trnava

 On 27 July 2020, Bukata had signed with Spartak Trnava in his native Slovakia, joining the club's goalkeeper Dobrivoj Rusov, who is the godfather of Bukata's son.
 He also joined Erik Pačinda, a former teammate from VSS Košice, who had signed just days earlier.
 The club had disclosed that they had worked on Bukata's arrival for about a year and Bukata, in turn, expressed his gratitude and commitment to the club.

-Bukata scored the winning goal in a 2:1 win over Dnipro-1 in the Conference League play-offs, ultimately sending his team to the group stages of the competition for the first time in the clubs history.

-He played 102 league games for Spartak, in which he scored 11 goals.
+Bukata scored the winning goal in a 2–1 win over Dnipro-1 in the Conference League play-offs, ultimately sending his team to the group stages of the competition for the first time in the clubs history.
+He played a total of 102 league games for Spartak, in which he scored 11 goals.

 FC ViOn Zlaté Moravce

 On 16 July 2025, it was announced that Bukata would be joining 2.
 Liga side FC ViOn Zlaté Moravce.